JonJagger/cyber-dojo/readme.txt

   output (to see if the increment passes or fails).
-For example, if the value is 'cassert' then app/helpers/run_tests_output_parser.rb must contain a method called parse_cassert() and will be called to parse the output of running the tests via the cyberdojo.sh shell script file.
+For example, if the value is 'cassert' then app/helpers/run_tests_output_parser.rb must contain a method called parse_cassert() and will be called to parse the output of running the tests via the cyberdojo.sh shell file.

 There are two more parameters that can be specified in a manifest.rb file as part of the inspected ruby object: